sindresorhus/gulp-filter/readme.md

 *Note:* Set `dot: true` if you need to match files prefixed with a dot (eg. `.gitignore`).

+Returns a stream.Transform

-### filter.end()
+### stream.restore()

-Resets the filter and brings back the previously filtered out files.
+Brings back the previously filtered out files.

 ## License